nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC16 - Add a student to a group**
+**Use case: UC12 - Delete a group**

 **MSS**

+1. User requests to view their list of groups
+2.  tApp displays all groups
+3. User requests to delete a specific group from the list of groups
+4.  tApp deletes the group
+5.  tApp displays all the groups

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1. tApp shows an error message.

+      Use case resumes at step 2.

+**Use case: UC13 - Add student to group**

+**MSS**

-1. User requests to view their list of students
+1. User requests to view the list of students
-2.  tApp displays all the students currently in the list
+2.  tApp displays all the students
 3. User requests to add a specific student from the list of students to a specific group from the list of groups
 4.  tApp adds the student to the group